 Mecca, as noted, was originally the city that rejected Muhammad and his message but, later, became the heartland of the faith (as it houses the Ka’aba), while Medina, the city that welcomed the Prophet when none else did, became the capital of the empire.
-Arabia was located at the crossroads of the Persian Sassanian Empire (224-651 CE) and the Byzantine Empire (330-143 CE) but was controlled and influenced by neither.
+Arabia was located at the crossroads of the Persian Sassanian Empire (224-651 CE) and the Byzantine Empire (330-1453 CE).
 As these two superpowers were almost constantly at war, in time, the people of Arabia suffered from the disruption of the region around them and, once united under Islam, launched a full-scale invasion into both of these empires to facilitate a rapid expansion of Islam.
 Scholar Robin Doak explains in his book Empire of the Islamic World:

 The Byzantines had competition for control of the Middle East.
 The Sassanian, or Persian, Empire dominated areas to the southeast of Byzantium (modern-day Istanbul) … These two empires were constantly at war with one another… To pay for these wars, both empires placed heavy taxes on the citizens under their control.
 These taxes, along with other restrictions, caused unrest in Sassanian and Byzantine lands, especially among the Arab tribes living on the fringes of the two empires.
 (6)